Brand Identity Guide · Placeholder Release · February 2026

 Forge Foundry

-The anchor.
-Deep iron base with antique gold — not startup orange, not venture yellow, but the specific gold of something that has proven its value over time.
+The page anchor.
+Deep iron base with working amber — the actual color of hot metal in use, not on display.
 This palette works everywhere from investor decks to trade show walls.
-It carries authority without aggression.
+It carries authority without aggression, and warmth without informality.

 Strategic Positioning

 The founding mark.
 Bold enough for a vehicle wrap, refined enough for a CFO's inbox.
 Use this as the default whenever context is unknown.
-Antique gold reads as "earned" rather than "excited."
+Amber gold reads as active and grounded — the working temperature of the forge, not a decorative finish.

 Investor Decks LOI / M&A Trade Shows Vehicle Wraps